What is IRS Form 1040 Schedule 1?

 - health insurance premiums for self-employed people

-- penalties on early withdrawals of savings
+- penalties for early withdrawals of savings

 - alimony payments (for divorce agreements dated before December 31, 2018)